henrik/progress_bar/README.md

 Text progress bars!

-**Work in progress** with README-driven development.
+**Work in progress**, sometimes with README-driven development.
 May not yet do what it says below.

 Inspired by Jeff Felchner's [ruby-progressbar](https://github.com/jfelchner/ruby-progressbar/wiki/Basic-Usage).